 Did you know that employers are increasingly relying on social media and Internet search engines to supplement their knowledge of a candidate?

 Is it time to clean up your social networking profile?
 The content can either help or hinder your job search efforts.
-So… here are my top tips to ensure that you can do to ensure that you give yourself the best possible chance of getting to the shortlisting stage.
+So… here are my top tips to ensure that you give yourself the best possible chance of getting to the shortlisting stage.

 5 tips to make the shortlist